janoleko/janoleko.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Jan-Ole! <br>
+Hi, I'm Jan-Ole!

 I'm a PhD student in the <a href="https://www.uni-bielefeld.de/fakultaeten/wirtschaftswissenschaften/lehrbereiche/stats/index.xml" target = "_blank">Statistics and Data Analysis Group</a> at Bielefeld University.

 ## Interests

-Doubly stochastic processes like hidden Markov models, state space models and point processes, and their application to ecology and sports.
+I'm mainly interested in **doubly stochastic processes** like hidden Markov models, state space models and point processes and applications in ecology and sports.

-## Biography